Image of an audience watching a Ted Talk.

 “No matter how out of control your life might seem, you will always have control over your actions right now.
 So, do one thing and take responsibility of the outcomes, so that you can steer your life in a positive direction.”

-In this TED Talk, “What chronic pain has taught me about resilience,” Trung Ngo draws on his insights from treating people with complex, chronic pain at Mount Sinai Hospital, and proposes an interdisciplinary solution to address chronic pain and pain management.
+In this TED Talk, “What chronic pain has taught me about resilience,” Trung Ngo draws on his insights from treating people with complex, chronic pain at Mount Sinai Hospital.
+He proposes an interdisciplinary solution to address chronic pain and pain management.
 Ngo emphasizes the question, “when faced with adversity, why do some people become stronger while others break down?”
 His talk offers a valuable perspective for individuals living with chronic pain, so they may build resilience and lead fulfilling lives.

 Please note that this TED Talk briefly mentions suicide.